-The Warwick is the only hotel we found downtown that offers cruise parking, and the offer is not on their website.
+The Warwick is one of the few hotels we found downtown that offers cruise parking, and the offer is not on their website.
 We had to call directly to get access to the special.
 The parking package includes up to 8 days of parking, but no transport to the cruise terminal.
 At only a 10-minute walk to Pier 66 (or a 10-minute ride to Pier 91), this is your best option if you want somewhere to park your car and also a convenient location to explore downtown Seattle.
 Read reviews here.

 As with many of the hotels offering cruise parking, this place is located near the airport.
 That makes it especially convenient if you are flying into Seattle for your cruise.
-The DoubleTree is a nicer hotel, so expect to pay a little more to stay here. the “Park N Cruise” package offers parking for up to 8 nights and transportation roundtrip from the hotel to the cruise port.
+The DoubleTree is a nicer hotel, so expect to pay a little more to stay here.
+They offer a couple of packages, including one that offers parking for up to 8 nights and another with transportation roundtrip from the hotel to the cruise port.
 Read reviews here.